karakose77/udacity-cs101-intro-to-computer-science-exercises-and-projects/README.md

 ## Table of Contents

 1. **"mk001-mad_libs.py"**: A simple mad lib game in which one player prompts others for a list of words to substitute for blanks in a story, before reading the – often comical or nonsensical – story aloud.
+2. **"mk002-turtled.py"**: Defines the turtle movement for the initialized turtle instance and executes that movement.